 Return on Investment

 The cost of solar panels and solar installations is different from state to state.
-Some states, like California, Arizona, Maryland, and Massachusetts, offer tax benefits for solar panel purchases, which can help lower the initial cost.
+Some states, like California, Arizona, Maryland, Florida, and Massachusetts, offer tax benefits for solar panel purchases, which can help lower the initial cost.
 These tax benefits can change from year to year and vary by region, so it’s best to consult with your local solar installer to understand the full cost of your system.

 The ability to sell the electricity your panels produce back to the grid through your utility provider can significantly decrease the time it takes to see a return on your investment, and is another option available to homeowners in some states.